Minority Discount in a Business Valuation in an Arizona Divorce

-At trial, the primary contested issues were the calculations surrounding the two businesses for the purpose of determining the amounts Husband owed to Wife for acquiring her community property interest in the two businesses.
-Through Husband’s experts, John Pinto and Stephen Koons, Husband presented several valuations for the parties’ business interests.
+At trial, the primary contested issues were the calculations surrounding the two businesses to determine the amounts Husband owed to Wife for acquiring her community property interest in the two companies.

-Husband’s experts also presented valuations for the parties interests in the second business: $580,000 (Pinto – applying minority share and marketability discounts), $490,000 (Koons – applying minority share and marketability discounts), and $540,000 (Koons – not applying minority share and marketability discounts).
+Husband’s experts also presented valuations for the parties interests in the second business: $580,000 (Pinto – applying minority share and marketability discounts), $490,000 (Koons – using minority share and marketability discounts), and $540,000 (Koons – not applying minority share and marketability discounts).

 Through Wife’s expert, Calvin Swartley, she presented a valuation of $1,617,000 for the first business and a valuation of $1,052,000 for the second business.
 Each of the experts prepared written reports and testified to the complexity of the valuations.

 Husband disputed Swartley’s valuation, arguing, among other things, that Swartley applied a capitalization rate that was too high and didn’t include a discount for lack of marketability and lack of control for both businesses.
 Wife countered that Husband’s experts incorrectly assessed the marketable value of his interests by evaluating them as if he were being sold to a third party.

-She asserted that discounts for lack of marketability and lack of control were only considerations if an outside buyer is buying into a practice, and irrelevant when calculating the value of a present owner “buying out” the interest of another present owner.
+She asserted that discounts for lack of marketability and lack of control were only considerations if an outside buyer is buying into a practice, and irrelevant when calculating the value of a present owner “buying out” the interest of another current owner.

-The court disagreed with certain foundations underlying Swartley’s analysis; specifically that he used an 11% capitalization rate which is normally attributable to a large publicly traded company.
+The court disagreed with certain foundations underlying Swartley’s analysis; specifically that he used an 11% capitalization rate which is usually attributable to a large publicly traded company.

-Instead, he determined the value of the second business then divided that amount by five and the first busines in half to ascertain the community property interest, which allegedly led to an inflated value.
+Instead, he determined the value of the second business then divided that amount by five and the first business in half to ascertain the community property interest, which allegedly led to an inflated value.
 The trial court also noted that a minority interest has less value than the total interest of a company on a per-share basis, finding this distinction relevant because the parties didn’t own a controlling interest in either business.

-The trial court ruled that the fair market value of the community’s interest in second business was $536,000 and their interest in the first business was $602,000, ordering Husband to pay Wife $569,000 for her half of the community interest in the two businesses.
+The trial court ruled that the fair market value of the community’s interest in second business was $536,000 and their interest in the first company was $602,000, ordering Husband to pay Wife $569,000 for her half of the community interest in the two businesses.

-Minority Discount in Business Valuation in a Divorce | The Ruling
+Minority Discount in a Divorce in Arizona | The Ruling

 Wife appealed the decision to the Arizona Court of Appeals, contending the trial court undervalued the community’s interest in the two businesses; specifically asserting the trial court applied a minority share discount in contravention of Arizona law.

 The justices also declared that no Arizona case bars a court from applying a minority share discount when valuing minority interests in a domestic relations case.
-The justices continued by asserting a trial court has discretion to consider whether a minority discount is appropriate, on a case by case basis, considering factors such as the minority shareholder’s degree of control, lack of marketability, and the likelihood of a sale of the minority interest in the foreseeable future.
+The judges continued by asserting a trial court has discretion to consider whether a minority discount is appropriate, on a case by case basis, considering factors such as the minority shareholder’s degree of control, lack of marketability, and the likelihood of a sale of the minority interest in the foreseeable future.

-Because a minority share discount is an attempt to take into account the difficulty of actually turning an asset into money, the appellate court believed its application may be inappropriate when underlying assumptions regarding lack of control and lack of marketability aren’t supported by the evidence.
+Because a minority share discount is an attempt to take into account the difficulty of actually turning an asset into money, the appellate court believed its application may be inappropriate when the evidence doesn’t support underlying assumptions regarding lack of control and lack of marketability.

-When the appellate court applied these principles to the first business, the trial court’s valuation was not supported by the evidence.
+When the appeals court applied these principles to the first business, the trial court’s valuation was not supported by the evidence.
 Husband owned a 50% membership interest in the first business, equal to that of the only other member of the limited liability company.

-Although Husband testified he was not able to modify the terms of the first businesses’ rent, which were fixed by contract, the record does not otherwise reflect any substantial limitations on his joint control of that business as a 50% member.
+Although Husband testified he was not able to modify the terms of the first businesses’ rent, which were fixed by contract, the record does not otherwise reflect any substantial limitations on his joint control of that company as a 50% member.